 It’s not summer vacation quite yet, but thanks to COVID-19, kids are home, and parents are scrambling to find ways to keep them entertained and educated while trying to work.
-It’s the new normal we’ve all been thrust into, thanks to the viral pandemic, and we’re all trying to find ways to cope.
+Thanks to the viral pandemic, it’s the new normal we have to face, and we’re all trying to find ways to cope.

 For families that may have strictly limited screen time before this crisis, that often means finding ways to keep their little ones from popping their heads into Zoom meetings and interrupting work hours — without sitting them in front of a TV or tablet.
-With parents and kids home 24/7 until this crisis is over, it’s necessary to set tech boundaries.
-Here are some tips to help you get started.
+With parents and kids home 24/7 until this crisis is over, setting tech boundaries is necessary.
+Here are some tips to help you start.

 Schools across the country have closed.
 In fact, as of the time of this writing, 33 states, as well as the District of Columbia, have closed down their public education institutions and transitioned to distance learning.
 Students from elementary to high school — around 32.5 million of them — are meeting with their teachers and completing schoolwork online.
 That doesn’t include those already done for the semester due to the COVID-19 lockdown.

 If you’re trying to set tech boundaries for your kids, don’t include their online schooling time, as it’s mandatory, just like attending school.
 If they’re working on classwork for eight hours a day, demanding that they put down the tablet or shut down the computer as soon as classes finish is likely to cause conflict.
 Instead, offer a compromise, such as completing homework tasks before streaming a movie or playing a game.

 According to experts, it’s okay to be flexible because of our old outdated concepts of screen time.
 The guidelines that many parents use were based on television rather than on modern media platforms.
 It’s a good idea to find a balance between screen time and other activities, but don’t feel like you need to restrict tablet or computer use simply because it has a screen.